Search for a tool

 To decode a message encrypted with a spinning grid, the player places the perforated grid over the encoded text, aligning the holes with the characters.

-The characters visible through the holes reveal the letters of the original message.
+The characters visible through the perforation holes reveal the letters of the original message.

-After 4 hourly rotations, the original message is completely reconstituted.
+After 4 clockwise rotations (or counterclockwise), the original message is completely reconstituted.

 If the message contains more letters, then repeat the steps with the following letters.